 In this card, I'll explore the available audio and video standards we have right now.
 The goal is to built a pipeline that transcodes unknown videos (of any kind) to a set of suitable versions that can be embedded in the Browser and played back on all devices.

-This card is heavily linked to provide additional resources on ach topic.
+This card is heavily linked to provide additional resources on each topic.
 Keep in mind that this is a "snapshot" as of early 2020 and might change quickly as new technologies evolve.

-If you are new to this topic, I strongly recommend reading the MDN guide on audio and video formats.
+If you are new to this topic, I strongly recommend reading the .

 TL;DR: To ensure that the playback for your video just works™ everywhere, you should offer a MP4 video file with the H.264 and AAC codecs to your user.
 A second version with modern standards like WebM can be served to compatible clients.